OpenEnergyDashboard/DesignDocs/unitVaryTime/conversionsVaryTime.md

 # Conversions that vary with time

-Unlike some of the design documents, this one proposes avenues to try so the final solution can be determined.
-As time goes on, more and more details are being given and settled.

 ## Introduction

 The current [resourceGeneralization](../archive/resourceGeneralization/resourceGeneralization.md) designed conversions between units that did not vary.
 It was the core of OED V1.0.0.
 This document discusses how OED can extend this idea so conversions will vary with time.